nest-desktop/nest-desktop/docs/troubleshootings/activity.rst

 Activity animation graph
 ------------------------

-How can I rotate camera?
+How can I rotate the camera?
    Click and hold the (left) mouse button on the animation area and then move it around to rotate the camera.

-Where can I find activity controller?
+Where can I find the activity controller?
    You can find the activity controller by clicking on the `axes` icon on the right side.

 How can I stop an animation?